Jeevamk/Redux-Notes/README.md

 - async is handled by creating a pair of actions
      * one to start the request
      * one to handle the complete response (success or failure)

+# thunk
+- a thunk is a function that is returned from another function.<br>
+- a thunk function takes dispatch (and getState) as parameters. <br>
+- a thunk function
+   * initially dispatches an action to say the request started then
+   * waits for the ajax call to return and then dispatches another action (either success or failure)
+- the reducer only processes dispatched objects (actions)
+- the thunk middleware processes dispatched functions (thunks)
+- both actions and thunks are created by action creator functions
+- the results of creators are passed to dispatch
+- there is no distinction between action creators and thunk creators
+- thunk creators often end up in an actions file and look just like an action creator